Principle Structures: Building Mental Frameworks

 Complete hierarchical principle structure for mechanics showing conservation laws, Newton's laws, and kinematics with their conditions and mathematical forms

-Example of a hierarchical principle structure for mechanics (Phys111).
+Example of a hierarchical principle structure for classical mechanics.
 This format organizes core principles, their conditions, and their mathematical forms into an easy-to-retrieve layout.
+(A version of this structure has been used in university physics courses; see Gjerde et al., 2025.)

 This format:

-• Groups related laws (e.g., Newton’s laws, conservation principles).
+• Groups related laws (e.g., Newton’s laws like Newton’s Second Law, conservation principles).

 • Lists mathematical forms alongside names.